 Foliar spraying with Albit also protects vegetable crops against

-in greenhouse farm Yongqing (Hebei province, China) (Fig. 2).
+in greenhouse farm Yongqing (Hebei province, China) (Fig. 3).
+Thereby, farmers

-Fig. 2.
-Influence of Albit treatment on recovering of
+Fig. 3.
+Influence of Albit treatment on recovering of cherry

 Also, protective effect of Albit against frosts was observed on seedlings

-on Fig. 3, control plants of pecan were damaged after low temperatures,
+5, control plants of pecan were damaged after low temperatures, however plants